vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 2. Siva-This is derived from the root di (to lic), and from the root $vi (to cut asunder).
 Both these meanings arc implied in Siva.
 Siva is one 'in whom all things (viz., all objects and subjects) lie'.
 He is also one who cuts asunder (fyati papam illi Siwa) all sins.
 Siva is thus both the funda mental ground of all reality and the supreme Benevolence or Good who by His grace saves all.
 He is the supreme or Absolute both from the metaphysical and soteriological point of view.
 The name Siva for the Highest Reality is therefore, a very happy choice.
 Siva is the Highest Reality as well as the Highest Good.

-In addition to Pratyabhijia, Trika, and Spanda, this system is also known as Saiva-darsana or Bhairava-darsana
+In addition to Pratyabhijia, Trika, and Spanda, this system is also known as Śaiva-darsana or Bhairava-darsana

 106

 PRATYADINAHRDAYA i.c., the system positing Siva as the all-of-reality-and good.
-As this system is non-dual, it is sometimes called Kashmirian Saiva philosophy in order to distinguish it from the Saiva philosophy of the South which is dual.
+As this system is non-dual, it is sometimes called Kashmirian Śaiva philosophy in order to distinguish it from the Śaiva philosophy of the South which is dual.

 3. Satatam-enternally may be read with \#amah or with pancakralya-vidhayine.
 In the former case, it would mean 'my eternal adoration to Siva'.
 In the latter case it would mean "my adoration to Siva who eternally brings about the five processes'.
 The latter construction is better as it indicates that Siva's activity is incessant.

 .
 4. Pancakpty or the five acts brought about by Siva are -

 (1) Sri-Letting go; casting out of oneself.
 The usual translation "creation' is misleading.
 Creation implies that the creator acts upon an external material, and thus brings about the world-process.
-This translation does not do justice to the Indian point of view, particularly to the point of view of Saiva philosophy.
+This translation does not do justice to the Indian point of view, particularly to the point of view of Śaiva philosophy.
 Srsti is derived from the root "sj" which means to let go', 'to pour forth', 'to cast out'.
 This implies that the world-process is already implicitly contai ned in Siva.
 He only lets it go or casts it out of himself.
 He has not to work on an external material in order to bring about the world-process.
-According to Saiva philosophy, the world is not a creation, but an emanation, it is a theophany.
+According to Śaiva philosophy, the world is not a creation, but an emanation, it is a theophany.

 (2) Sthiti-maintenance of the world-process).